planetfederal/GeoGig/manpages/_sources/sl.txt

-.. _geogit-sl:
+.. _geogig-sl:

-geogit-sl documentation
+geogig-sl documentation
 #########################

 SYNOPSIS
 ********
-geogit sl [--help] <command> [commandargs]
+geogig sl [--help] <command> [commandargs]

 DESCRIPTION
 ***********

-The SpatiaLite command extension provides a means for importing and exporting geospatial data to and from GeoGit into a SpatiaLite database.
+The SpatiaLite command extension provides a means for importing and exporting geospatial data to and from GeoGig into a SpatiaLite database.

 OPTIONS